Adam-Lechnos/windows-enforcer/README.md

       0 0 * * * /opt/damo_net/windows-enforcer/example-crontab-enforcer_entrypoint.sh /nas_path/damo_net/windows-enforcer/bash/enforce-checker.sh
       ```
 1. The NAS' IP must be `10.10.0.10`
-1. Additional home networks may be added by following instructions within the `first_run_enforcement_checks.bat` assuming NAS replication exists and the drive letter persists, per the snippet:
+1. Additional home networks may be added by following instructions within the `first_run_enforcement_checks.bat` and `jumpstart.bat` scripts, assuming NAS replication exists and the drive letter persists, per the snippet:
    1. ``` batch
       :: copy and paste the below 2 lines for each network, updating the FQDN of the router hostname and IP and updating the integer value for neterror array
       ping -n 1 10.10.0.1 | find "TTL" && ping -n 1 -a 10.10.0.1 | find "RT-AC5300-C300" && ipconfig | find "DAMO.NET"